Your nail polish may look pretty, but is it safe? Here’s why you may want to consider switching to a brand that’s conscious about chemicals.

 - Parabens – Found to be hormone disrupting by the Environmental Working Group.

-The good news is there are better choices available.
+We ETHICS check every brand and product holistically, so you know they meet our bar-raising standards before they go on our shelves.
 Some nail polish brands now aim to reduce the health risks to consumers by incorporating cleaner ingredients and leaving out questionable chemicals in their formulas.
 You may have noticed nail polish marketing around 3-free, 5-free, 7-free and more recently, 10-free.
 When it comes to safety, what’s left out is as important as what’s included, so the higher the number, the safer it is.
 10-free is a way of letting people know that the nail polish brand has replaced ten of the ingredients commonly considered to be ‘nasty’ with better ingredients.
 10-free nail polishes do NOT contain: Toluene, Dibutyl Phthalate, Formaldehyde, Camphor, Formaldehyde Resin, Ethyl tosylamide, Xylene, Parabens, Phthalates and Benzophenone.

 Why are nail polishes allowed if they contain harmful ingredients?